lesley-byte/css-html-refactor-horiseon/README.md

 # First Project
-First Bootcamp project
+## First Bootcamp project

-Created a new repository on my GitHub account and cloned it to my computer. ✔
+- Created a new repository on my GitHub account and cloned it to my computer. ✔

-Used the git add, git commit, and git push commands to save and push my code to my GitHub repository. ✔
+-Used the git add, git commit, and git push commands to save and push my code to my GitHub repository. ✔

 Navigated to my GitHub repository in the browser and then selected the Settings tab on the right side of the page. ✔